 [Huawei] For Issue 14, the change for TS 38.423 is needed, but not mentioned in P9 here.
 So, we suggest Proposal 9b as below:

 Proposal 9b: 38.423 to capture the behavior of the MT’s new IAB-donor for the mIAB authorization status IE during RLF recovery.

-The behavior if the authorization status is “not authorized” can be linked to 38.401.
+[Lenovo]: Agree with P9b.

+[CATT]: The behavior of target IAB-donor does not need to be captured in stage-2 spec.
+The behavior only needs to be captured in 423 without referring to 401, since it is clear and definite, that is different with the NG-RAN handling for the authorization status received from CN which would lead to different solutions for different cases.
+So, we agree with HW’s P9b with revision.

 [E///]: In principle, we should capture something, but not sure whether we need as much text as proposed in the CRs.

 Moderator: